-EPA Safer Choice/EPA Design for the Environment Disinfectant Logo carrying the DfE logo meet stringent criteria to protect your family, your workplace, and the environment.
+EPA Safer Choice/EPA Design for the Environment Disinfectant Logo

-Design for the Environment (DfE) for disinfectants is part of the EPA's Safer Choice Program that helps consumers identify products with safer chemical ingredients without sacrificing quality or performance.
-You can be assured that products
+Design for the Environment (DfE) certification for disinfectants is part of the EPA's Safer Choice Program that helps consumers identify products formulated with safer chemical ingredients without sacrificing quality or performance.
+You can be assured that products carrying the DfE logo meet stringent criteria to protect your family, your workplace, and the environment.